joan598goff/NY-State-DMV/README.md

 # NY State DMV

 ## Description
-The NY State DMV project is an online application designed to help users efficiently manage DMV-related tasks.
+The <a href="https://www.newyorknydmv.com">NY State DMV</a> project is an online application designed to help users efficiently manage DMV-related tasks.

 This includes features like scheduling appointments, accessing vehicle records, and paying fines.